netboxlabs/console-docs/docs/Administration Console/admin-console-access.md

     ![change password](../images/console_access/change_pwd.png)

-4. The set up is now complete and you are logged into the NetBox Cloud Admin Console.
+4. The set up is now complete and you are logged into the NetBox Labs Console.
 You will see (and be able to administer) all the NetBox Cloud instances running under your Organization.
 In the example screenshot below there are two instances running (dev and prod):

     ![view instances](../images/console_access/view_instances.png)